 Just one year ago, McCaffrey was widely accepted as the most versatile back in the country as he finished second to Derrick Henry for the Heisman trophy.
 Let’s dig into the Yards Created data and find out why Christian McCaffrey is such a captivating prospect.

-To be honest, it was quite hard to find two “bad” statistical games to sample for McCaffrey.
+To be honest, it was quite hard to find two “bad” statistical games to chart for McCaffrey.
 Over the last two seasons combined, McCaffrey has gained at least 110 yards from scrimmage in 22-of-25 games with 10 occurrences over 200 all-purpose yards.
 What’s amazing, too, is McCaffrey gained 150 scrimmage yards in all but three games in 2016 alone (out of 12 contests).

 This all goes without mentioning that Christian McCaffrey was also an unbelievable return-man while at Stanford, too.
 Among college kick return-men with at least 50 career attempts, McCaffrey ranks 45th since 2000 in yards per kick return (26.4).
 For reference, Rotoviz’s Jon Moore wrote about the hidden value of college Special Teams stats in 2015.